 Sagrada Familia, Barcelona (Spain)

 Sagrada Familia is the most visited iconic church in Spain.
 Construction of the monument officially started in 1882.
-Architect Francisco de Paula del Villar designed in a classic Gothic style.
-But, in 1883 Antoni Gaudi changed project and build modern architecture which is famous in the world.
+Architect Francisco de Paula del Villar was designed in a classic Gothic style.
+But, in 1883 Antoni Gaudi changed project and build a modern architecture that is famous in the world.
 Construction could be completed in 2026, for the centenary of Antoni Gaudi’s death.

 Borgund Stave, Borgund (Norway)

-Stave church is the most awesome landmarks in Norway.
+Stave church is the most awesome landmark in Norway.
 It is constructed in 1180 and is dedicated to the Apostle Andrew.
-This type of churches are the most important iconic monuments to Norway architecture.
+These types of churches are the most important iconic monuments to Norway architecture.
 Some of its delicate attributes are the extravagantly carved portals and the crosses and carvings of dragon’s heads on the roofs.
 This style was spread in Scandinavia and used in Britain too.

 Duomo, Milan (Italy)

 Duomo is situated in the northern part of Milan, this largest cathedral is one of the most awesome and attractive structures in the world.
-The Lord and Archbishop of Milan desire to build unique Cathedral that would make the nation to feel the glory of God and city connection.
-For the construction of Duomo involved constructors, artisans, and craftsmen from across Europe.
+The Lord and Archbishop of Milan desire to build a unique Cathedral that would make the nation feel the glory of God and city connection.
+The construction of Duomo involved constructors, artisans, and craftsmen from across Europe.
 Each worker’s experience and diligence helped to create International Gothic Duomo.